thisisarchimedes/devops/TestList.md

 [] Replace existing script with the new one
-[] Add auth token to header when sending post request [] See if we can replace the free text event with Dataclass
+[] Add auth token to header when sending post request [] See if we can replace the free text event with Dataclass [] Read log line from NewRelic to verify write

 # TODO: